Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Numerical Results

-\paragraph{\textbf{Example 5.}} It is noticeable that the reconstruction process does not rely on the triangular elements, and the polygonal mesh is still allowed in our method.
-In this example, we numerically solve the problem defined on $\Omega = (-1, 1)^2$ with a series of polygonal meshes.
+\paragraph{\textbf{Example 5.}} In this example, we numerically solve the problem defined on $\Omega = (-1, 1)^2$ with a series of polygonal meshes.
 The polygonal meshes are generated by the package PolyMesher \cite{talischi2012polymesher}, which contain different types of polygon elements.
 The exact solution is

-We still apply GMRES solver with the preconditioners in Example 4 to solve the resulting linear system.
-Because the polygonal meshes are not nested, we use the BoomerAMG to solve the $A_0\bmr{y} = \bmr{z}$ as $A_0^{-1}$.
+Because the polygonal meshes are not nested, only the algebraic multigrid method and the direct method are used to approximate $A_0^{-1}$.
 The numerical results are shown in Tab.~\ref{tab_ex5_steps} and Tab.~\ref{tab_ex5_times}.
 Clearly, the results demonstrate that the proposed method can work very well for elements of complex geometries and has a great efficiency on solving the linear system.

 \paragraph{\textbf{Example 6.}} In this case, we test an elliptic problem on the domain $\Omega = (-1, 1)^2$ with the coefficient matrix

 and the exact solution is selected by